Differential identities and polynomial growth of the codimensions: Finite dimensional -algebras and varieties of polynomial growth

-In \cite{GordienkoKochetov2014}, Gordienko and Kochetov proved that if $A$ is a finite dimensional $L$-algebra, then the sequence of differential codimensions $c_n^{L}(A)$ is exponentially bounded.
-Moreover, in case $L$ is finite dimensional and semisimple, the authors proved that the limit $\displaystyle \lim_{n\to \infty}\sqrt[n]{c_n^L(A)}$ exists and is a positive integer.
+In \cite{Gordienko2013JA}, Gordienko proved that if $A$ is a finite dimensional $L$-algebra, then the sequence of differential codimensions $c_n^{L}(A)$ is exponentially bounded.
+Moreover, the author proved that the limit $\displaystyle \lim_{n\to \infty}\sqrt[n]{c_n^L(A)} $ exists and is a non-negative integer.
 In this case, this limit is called the $L$-exponent of $A$ and is denoted by $\exp^L(A)$.
 In particular, we have the following.